Drawing Hunt Permits Information

 - Paper applications are no longer accepted for draw hunts.

-- Applicants may apply for up to 6 hunts for the same species, and may apply for the same hunt more than once.
+- Applicants may apply for up to 6 hunts for the same species on all individual and party applications combined, and may apply for the same hunt more than once.
 For moose, applicants may only apply for 3 bull hunts; all 6 may be antlerless hunts.
+Antlerless hunts that have a late winter (after December 1) and spring season will count towards your limit of three applications for bull moose.
 See individual hunt restrictions listed in the Drawing Supplement for additional details.

 How to Apply for Draw Hunts